 This event has been hosted by the District Attorney’s Office since the late 80s.

 With Christmas and New Year’s right around the corner, officials are expecting a significant increase in the number of fatalities we’ll see on our roadways, many of these alcohol-related.
 Residents are urged to be responsible during the holiday season and to avoid getting into the vehicle after consuming alcohol.

 Residents are reminded to always designate a sober driver.
 If you’re unable to find a driver, consider spending the night in either a hotel room or at a friend’s house.
 There’s no reason for anyone to get behind the wheel after consuming alcohol.
 We wish you a safe and happy holiday season and ask everyone to celebrate responsibly.

-If you, a family member or a loved one has been the victim of an alcohol-related car accident Boston or in any of the surrounding areas, contact the drunk-driving accident attorneys at The Law Offices of Jeffrey S. Glassman for a free and confidential consultation to discuss your rights.
+If you, a family member or a loved one has been the victim of an alcohol-related car accident Boston or in any of the surrounding areas, contact the drunk-driving accident attorneys at Jeffrey Glassman Injury Lawyers for a free and confidential consultation to discuss your rights.
 Call 877-617-5333.

 Families gather to honor memory of drunken driving victims, by Derek Gentile, Berkshire Eagle

 Death Notification Can Result in Trauma for Survivors of Drunk-Driving Accidents in Massachusetts, Nationwide, Boston Drunk Driving Accident Lawyer Blog, November 25, 2011